Conference 2026

 This panel explores the implications of plurilingualism for the teaching and learning of Italian L2/FL, with particular attention to learner heterogeneity and interlanguage development.
 We invite presentations exploring how learners’ linguistic repertoires interact with instructional practices, assessment procedures, and classroom discourse, and how this interaction shapes both opportunities and critical issues in multilingual learning environments.
 Special focus is placed on written production, error analysis, and feedback practices, which play a central role in supporting language development in heterogeneous classes.

-By adopting a teaching and linguistic perspective grounded in the recognition of learners’ diversity, the paper aims to provide analytical tools and operational insights for teachers and researchers working in Italian SL/FL contexts.
+By adopting a teaching and linguistic perspective grounded in the recognition of learners’ diversity, the panel aims to provide analytical tools and operational insights for teachers and researchers working in Italian SL/FL contexts.
 The overall objective is to contribute to a more informed and responsive approach to language education, capable of addressing the needs of plurilingual learners while fostering equitable and effective teaching practices.

 The languages in which abstracts can be submitted are English and Italian.
 Please send an abstract of 150 words, biographical information and technical requirements to Paolo Nitti (paolo.nitti@uninsubria.it), Carmela Scala (carmela.scala@rutgers.edu) and Giulio Facchetti (giulio.facchetti@uninsubria.it).
 The deadline for submission is 15th February 2026.